Monthly overview of Internet governance and digital policy developments and activities in South Eastern Europe and the neighouring area

 In partnership with DiploFoundation & Geneva Internet Platform

-- This issues also includes an overview of several Internet-related events that were held in the region in April, as well as a list of events taking place in May.
+- This issues also includes an overview of several Internet-related events that were held in the region in June, as well as a list of events taking place in July–August.

 - Issue 16 | March 2018

 - Issue 14 | December 2017 and January 2018

 - Issue 11 | September 2017